cowace2/skylift-ledger/README.md

 **Does it cost money?**
 No. It's free.

+**I'm an actual software developer Can I modify/improve on this?**
+Absolutely!
+I don't care what you do with it, but if you do something cool, please share with me.

 **Will it work with other flight sims?**
 Sure.
 The aircraft database is from MSFS2024, but you can add any plane you like.
 The rest of it is fully sim agnostic.